srct/go/README.md

 you install python and git.

+**MacOS**
+Open terminal and run the following command:

+If you have Homebrew installed skip the following command `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"` This installs Homebrew on your Mac

+Next run the command:
+`brew update`
+This updates Homebrew

+Next we install python and git with:
+`brew install python git`

 ### Cloning the Go Codebase
 Now, we're going to clone down a copy of the Go codebase from [git.gmu.edu](http://git.gmu.edu/srct/go), the SRCT code respository.